core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 structures for application traffic and DNS information, which saves memory on constrained devices.

-To avoid resource requirements of DTLS or TLS on top of UDP (e.g., introduced by DNS over QUIC {{-doq}}), DoC allows for lightweight payload encryption based on OSCORE.
+To avoid resource requirements of DTLS or TLS on top of UDP (e.g., introduced by DNS over DTLS {{-dodtls}} or DNS over QUIC {{-doq}}), DoC allows for lightweight payload encryption based on OSCORE.

 ~~~ aasvg